Good Hotel Guide Review

 all year except 24–26 Dec.

-residents’ snug, lounge, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, sauna (treatments available), terrace, yacht moorings, unsuitable for disabled.
+snug, lounge, bar, restaurant (vegan menu), private dining room, in-room TV (Freeview), wedding facilities, sauna, spa treatments, sun terraces, moorings, unsuitable for disabled.

 in bar and restaurant.